Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 nominations in the validator pool.

-To estimate the inflation rate and how many tokens you can get each month as a nominator or validator, you can use this [tool](https://www.stakingrewards.com/earn/axiasolar/calculate) as a reference and play around with it by changing some parameters (e.g. how many days you would like to stake with your SOLAR, provider fees, compound rewards, etc.) to have a better estimate.
+To estimate the inflation rate and how many tokens you can get each month as a nominator or validator, you can use this [tool](https://www.stakingrewards.com/earn/AXIA/calculate) as a reference and play around with it by changing some parameters (e.g. how many days you would like to stake with your AXC, provider fees, compound rewards, etc.) to have a better estimate.
 Even though it may not be entirely accurate since staking participation is changing dynamically, it works well as an indicator.